marlowjr/132breese.com/aboutme.md

 ---
 layout: page
-title: Host
+title: Hosts
-subtitle: Your Host of the 132 Breese Podcast
+subtitle: Your Hosts of the 132 Breese Podcast
 ---

 # Marlow
 ![marlow](img/marlow-head-shot.png) <a href="https://twitter.com/marlowjr?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-show-count="false">Follow @MarlowJr</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-this is a blub about Marlow.
+this is a blurb about Marlow.

 - Live in Chicago
 - Have a cat